mmsaki/mercado_libre_forecasting/README.md

 ## Part 1: Find Unusual Patterns in Hourly Google Search Traffic

-- Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
+- [x] Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
    - During this month, MercadoLibre released its quarterly financial results.
    - Use hvPlot to visualize the results.
 Do any unusual patterns exist?
+      - **Answer:** Yes
+   - Did the Google search traffic increase during the month that MercadoLibre released its financial results?
+      - **Answer:** Yes, the median traffic search for may 2020 is higher than the median from accross all months.

 ![](./Images/01_2020-05_search_trends.png)

-- Calculate the total search traffic for the month, and then compare the value to the monthly median across all months.
-- Did the Google search traffic increase during the month that MercadoLibre released its financial results?

-**Answer:** Yes, the median traffic search for may 2020 increased.
-54.0 > 51.0

 ## Part 2: Mine the Search Traffic Data for Seasonality